-According to the comparison with MISR, CATS generally well captures the spatial variations in DAOD, with highest agreement during the boreal winter (Figure 2).
-Consistent features captured by both MISR and CATS DAOD fields include (1) annually high dust loading over the tropical eastern Atlantic ocean and the seasonally-varying meridional distribution of the maximum dust loading driven by dust transport from North Africa (Yu et al., 2020a), (2) seasonally enhanced dust activity over the Middle East, Arabian Peninsula, and Arabian Sea in MAM and JJA associated with active frontal passage (Yu et al., 2015b) and Shamal events (Yu et al., 2016), respectively, and (3) elevated level of dustiness over the northern Pacific ocean in boreal spring due to enhanced dust emission and transport from the Taklamakan and Gobi deserts (Yu et al., 2019).
-The most pronounced inconsistency between MISR and CATS DAOD fields is the apparent underestimation of dust loading over land, especially over regions with high dust loading, such as North Africa, thereby leading to the moderate but statistically significant (p<0.01 according to the Student's t-test) overall spatial rank correlation between the two instruments.
-This apparent underestimation of high dust loadings by CATS is consistent with the underestimation of high
+According to the comparison with MISR, CATS generally captures the spatial variations in DAOD well, with highest agreement during the boreal winter (Fig. 2).
+Consistent features captured by both MISR and CATS DAOD fields include (1) annually high dust loading over the tropical eastern Atlantic Ocean and the seasonally varying meridional distribution of the maximum dust loading driven by dust transport from North Africa (Yu et al., 2020a); (2) seasonally enhanced dust activity over the Middle East, Arabian Peninsula, and Arabian Sea in MAM and JJA associated with active frontal passage (Yu et al., 2015b) and shamal events (Yu et al., 2016), respectively; and (3) elevated level of dustiness over the North Pacific Ocean in boreal spring due to enhanced dust emission and transport from the Taklamakan and Gobi deserts (Yu et al., 2019).
+The most pronounced inconsistency between MISR and CATS DAOD fields is the apparent underestimation of dust loading over land, especially over regions with high dust loading, such as North Africa, thereby leading to the moderate but statistically significant (p < 0.01 according to Student's t test) overall spatial rank correlation between the two instruments.
+This apparent underestimation of high dust loadings, as discussed in Sect.
+3.1.